 As important as it is to audit your vendors when you find you’ve been overcharged, you’ll never recover 100% of those dollars.
 Rich and Matt advise procurement teams to conduct deep-dive audits from time to time.
 But what’s really important?
 To keep dollars from flying out the door in the first place.
 You must put solutions in place that promote continuous dedicated and vigilant management of expenses that tie procurement effort to true P&L performance.
 That is the key.

 It’s complex, but there are a host of solutions out there.
 You have to find ways to multiply your efforts.
 Put tools in place that help you enforce those agreements.
-Learn more about this topic by listening to episode #233 of the Negotiations Ninja podcast!
+Learn more about labor-based contracts by listening to episode #233 of the Negotiations Ninja podcast!